of our waste was recycled in January-July 2022

 - We are part of the Collegiate food purchasing consortium (FoodBuy) which helps us reduce the number of suppliers we use by consolidating the number of supplier deliveries to three times per week.
 This has reduced our carbon footprint in this activity by at least 40%.

-- The team enjoy sourcing local suppliers for our food and drink; the water for our water coolers comes from Blenheim (12 miles away) and our strawberries from a farm in Bicester.
-The bar, stocks Pembroke Ale and beers from Chadlington Brewery 22 miles away, who use Oxfordshire spring water to produce the ale!
+- The team enjoy sourcing local suppliers for our food and drink.
+The bar stocks Pembroke Ale and beers from Chadlington Brewery 22 miles away, who use Oxfordshire spring water to produce the ale.

 - Our menus have been redesigned to contain seasonal items (for example only using asparagus in April & May, not using berries around Christmas and only using seasonal or farmed fish from accredited sources).